luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 Finally, we have the `config` attribute, where we define the actual configuration options to customize our system.
 This is where we'll spend most of our time.

-In many cases, we may only need the option definitions, resulting in a more concise configuration.
-In these instances, we can omit the `options` attribute and directly define the options at the top level of the module, like so:
+In many cases, we may not need to declare new options.
+In these instances, we can omit the `options` attribute and define the contents of `config` at the top-level of the module, like so:

 ```nix
 {